We practice what we preach

 TL;DR

-This guide configures and tests Plex remote access on OPNsense by routing Plex traffic to WAN while keeping everything else on VPN.
+This guide shows how to enable Plex remote access by selectively routing only Plex traffic to WAN while keeping everything else on VPN.

 Prerequisites: